peter-power-594/WordpressMarkupMarkdown/readme.txt

 = Is it still compatible with Gutenberg or any other builder?

-**Yes but you can't use both at the same time ;-)** Data are saved as pure markdown code in the database, for the other editors on the market data are saved as HTML or custom markups like shortcodes.
+**Yes but you can't use both at the same time ;-)** Data are saved as pure markdown code in the database, for the other builders on the market data are saved as HTML or custom markups like shortcodes.
 Currently data are still saved but won't be converted or rendered correctly if you revert back or switch between editors.

 = Can I switch between editors or allow the markdown editor for specific users ? =